Reflections on science and the human endeavor

-This article first appeared in Economic and Political Weekly.
+A version of this article first appeared in Economic and Political Weekly.

 For most scientists, their chosen profession is the result of doggedly pursuing their intellectual curiosity through their childhoods and young adulthoods.
 This is certainly true in fundamental research, but arguably also in applied research.
 While intellectual curiosity is excellent motivation, as we grow into adults, faced with the prospect of spending almost half of our waking hours on our professions, it’s only natural to wonder how our work affects the world.
 What does fundamental research in the natural sciences do outside of tickling the intellect?
 How do we reconcile our evolved worldviews as adults with the impact that scientific research has on the world?

 It helps to begin by going back to where it all starts.
 As kids, any inclination we show towards science and math is encouraged, even celebrated.
 More often than not, this continues through our time in school and beyond.
 But good luck if you were instead interested in music or sports, or (god forbid) art!
 The pursuit of scientific knowledge is viewed as a noble endeavor just as it is.
 This may have something to do with how the vocations associated with science are relatively lucrative, but perhaps it’s more deep-rooted than that.
 Even outside of the trappings of the modern world, it would benefit a tribe of people to have a scientifically skilled population — the problem-solving ability would help tide over daily challenges, scientific insights could potentially heal deadly wounds and diseases, and inspire tools that make peoples’ lives easier, and technology and weaponry that could defend the population against attacks from outsiders.
-Clearly, the overwhelming motivation for society to support science (morally and monetarily) is all of these things, rather than for an abstract pursuit of knowledge and beauty.
+Clearly, the overwhelming motivation for society to support science is all of these things, rather than for an abstract pursuit of knowledge and beauty.
 Scientific research is deeply intertwined with peoples’ lives in a very utilitarian manner.

 These abstract notions seem to translate into how things work in the real world.
 For example, consider federally funded scientific research in the United States.
 More than half the science budget is allocated to defense, about a quarter to health, around 5% each to energy and fundamental science.
 If the overwhelming dominance of defense in scientific research funding is surprising, it shouldn’t be — defense has had a close association with science from time immemorial.
 Galileo Galilei, considered by many as the father of the scientific method, invented the telescope with defense funding, recommending to the Doge of Venice that it be used by the country’s army and navy as an instrument of war.
 Naturally then, scientific research associated with defense skyrockets during times of war.
 For example, at the peak of the Cold War, almost three-quarters of all scientific research in the United States was funded by defense, before the collapse of the Soviet Union vaporized this reliable stream of science funding.
 This is certainly not a one-way street — scientists are well aware of the value of their work in the context of defense and leverage it to lobby for increased funding.